 - A 6-month internship through CP3880 Advanced Technology Attachment Programme (12 MCs)

-- IS4010 Industry Internship Programme (12 MCs) from the IS department.
+- IS4010 Industry Internship Programme (12 MCs) from the Department of Information Systems and Analytics.

 - iLead (16 MCs) or NOC (32 MCs).
 For students who opt for iLead or NOC, the additional MCs beyond the 12-MCs allocated to Industry Experience Training should be taken from Unrestricted Electives and/or exempted modules.